 The STA’s nonce and validated public key shall be extracted from the Authentication frame.

-Next, the AP then shall generate a random nonce, generate a random, ephemeral private key, and then use the agreed-upon group’s scalar-op (see 11.3.4.1 (General)) with its private key to generate its ephemeral public key.
-The AP then constructs an Authentication frame (see 8.3.3.11 (Authentication frame format)) as follows:
+Next, the AP then shall:

+Generate a random nonce, generate a random, ephemeral private key, and then use the agreed-upon group’s scalar-op (see 11.3.4.1 (General)) with its private key to generate its ephemeral public key.

+Construct an Authentication frame (see 8.3.3.11 (Authentication frame format)) as follows:

 The Authentication algorithm number set to 4, and the Authentication transaction sequence number set to two (2).